 Dir: Peter Weir

 Intriguing story about how a party of schoolgirls and their teachers vanished from an Australian beauty spot on Valentine’s Day 1900.
 I’ve seen this story listed as real in some Unsolved Mysteries books, and yet it was based on a novel, and is thought to have been very unlikely to have actually happened.
 It’s beautifully made, and bumped up Australian cinema as a force to be reckoned with.
 It might be too slow-moving for some tastes, but the scenes on the rock are magical and hugely atmospheric.
 I have to say though that I lost interest in it after that, when the action moves back to the school.
 BUT the story has fascinated people ever since the film’s release, and huge debates have been sparked as to what could have caused the girls to disappear, with some very complex stuff about parallel dimensions and time distortions.
-As a footnote, I remember reading Ffyona Campbell’s book about her walk across Australia, ‘Feet Of Clay’, and her comments about the spooky feel of walking past the rock on Halloween.
+As a footnote, I remember reading Ffyona Campbell’s book about her walk across Australia, ‘Feet Of Clay’, and her comments about the spooky feel of walking past the rock.